Devuno-official/Javascript/conditional/readme.md

 # 🏆 JavaScript Conditionals VIP Guide

 ## What are Conditionals?
 Conditionals let you run code only if certain conditions are true.
-They help your program make decisions.
+They help your program make decisions

 ---